GoLangWebSDK/rest/README.md

 ```

-In addition to group and version API routes you can use convenience method `API()`.
+To group and verions API routes:

 ```go